kercre123/wire-pod/README.md

 - If you get this error when running chipper, you are using a port that is being taken up by a program already: `panic: runtime error: invalid memory address or nil pointer dereference`
 	- Run `./setup.sh` with the 5th and 6th option to change the port, you will need to push files to the bot again.
-- If you want to disable logging from the voice processor, recompile chipper with `debugLogging` in ./chipper/pkg/voice_processors/noop/intent.go set to `false`.
+- If you want to disable logging from the voice processor, set DEGUG_LOGGING in ./chipper/source.sh to `false`.
 - You have to speak a little slower than normal for Coqui STT to understand you.

 Current implemented actions: